Distressed personality type: Diagnostic criteria

 A 14-question scale is used to determine whether an individual can be categorized as having a type D personality type.
 This scale, the D-Scale 14, aims to measure negativity as well as social inhibition.
-Each of the 14 items on the scale is rated according to a 5 point Likert scale, from 0 to 4 (false to true).
+Each of the 14 items on the scale is rated according to a 5-point Likert scale, from 0 to 4 (false to true).
 Individuals who score high (above a 10) on both negativity and social inhibition can be classified as type D.

 This questionnaire was developed based on the idea that individuals who score high on negative affectivity are dysphoric and have a negative view of self.
 They are also prone to more somatic symptoms, and focus more on negative situations and stimuli.
 Scoring high on social inhibition means that these individuals tend to avoid the potential 'dangers' involved in social interactions, such as disapproval.
 Generally speaking, social situations tend to make type D individuals feel inhibited, tense, uncomfortable, and insecure.

 Health risks

 A wide variety of health risks are associated with type D personalities, primarily due to the fact that they seem to lead to a more highly activated immune system and therefore, more inflammation.
 This increase in inflammation can often lead to damaged blood vessels throughout the heart and body.
 Type D individuals have also been found to have higher blood pressure than normal, as well as an exaggerated response to stress, both physiological and psychological.

 Among the health issues commonly associated with this personality subtype are depressive and anxiety symptoms, as well as post-traumatic stress disorder.
 Additionally, type Ds are might have a predisposition to social phobia, panic disorder, and even the development of avoidant personality disorder.

 According to Dr. Denollet, what most likely links poor health outcomes to the type D personality subtype is the distinctly high level of stress associated with it.
 Unlike other personality types who like to vent, type Ds social inhibition leaves them with no such outlet for their stress.
 This pent-up stress causes high cortisol levels, which, in turn, can lead to high blood pressure as well as chronic, artery-damaging inflammation.
-Another possible explanation for this correlation is that type Ds likely also suffer from depression, anxiety, and poor social connections, each of which has been linked with poor health and heart disease.
+Another possible explanation for this correlation is that type Ds likely also have depression, anxiety, and poor social connections, each of which has been linked with poor health and heart disease.